Book of Lists

 also honourable mention to: Black Ortlieb synthetic canoe sacks, for putting them all in.

 Not that I ever go near a canoe.
-They may look more like body bags than luggage, but they’re great for gear storage, obviously water-proof and also seem to be completely rip-proof, even when carried on the back of mules that seem determined to inflict damage.
+They may look more like body bags than luggage, but they’re great for gear storage, obviously water-proof and rip-proof, even when carried on the back of mules that seem determined to inflict damage.

 And 5 for the day-pack: